-- o Economic growth and development
+- Economic growth and development

-- o Environmental protection
+- Environmental protection

-- o Airport operations
+- Airport operations

 - Freight movement

 - Land use management

-- o Natural resources
+- Natural resources

-- o Conservation
+- Conservation

-- o Historic preservation
+- Historic preservation

 A list of these transportation stakeholder agencies is located in the appendices.
 The goal of this process is to eliminate or minimize conflicts with other agencies' plans that impact transportation.
 WestPlan staff began the consultation process by reviewing its current stakeholder list to expand and ensure that the correct types of organizations noted above were receiving information regarding the LRP.
 With the assistance of Federal Highway Administration, Michigan Department of Transportation, and other MPOs, additional entities are constantly being identified therefore expanding the transportation stakeholder list.
 Agencies on the Consultation list were contacted when a draft list of projects was adopted by the Technical and Policy Committees.

-ATTACHMENT III
+ATTACHMENT IV